 Commentary: PMP has buntud/buntul which is probably unrelated.
 However, it is surprising how few attestations support this.
+Replaced in Mayotte.
 The ABVD does not record this word.
 The CAD shows that Austronesian has a wide variety of local terms.